Cat kibble—are there any benefits of dry cat food?

 Have our culinary skills piqued your interest?
 If so, you can sign up for an Untamed taster pack and let your kitty be the judge of it!
 All you have to do is complete the following steps:

 - Tell us more about your cat

 - Select a meal plan and place your order

 Your cat’s Untamed meal will arrive shortly after, with no additional shipping costs!
 Should your four-legged friend deem our food worthy, you can schedule monthly deliveries of selected dishes.

-You can make changes to your meal plan at any point and even cancel the subscription (though that would be disapawinting).
+You can make changes to your meal plan at any point.